 In the bay between Phuket and the Krabi coast, there are two large, mostly undeveloped islands that are enticing precisely for that reason.
 Koh Yao Noi, to the north, and the larger and even less developed Koh Yao Yai to the south are perfect for those really looking to get away from it all.
 It still feels like the Thailand from decades past: people wave to you as you drive by on your scooter, women comb the beaches for mussels and fishermen cast nets by hand.
 With its blissfully slow pace and long, empty beaches, you can find your own little paradise – and have it all to yourself.

 There is also a massage place that borders on the spiritual called Leela’s Massage, and a fish restaurant overlooking the sea called Ban Rim Nam where you will have one of the best meals of your life.
 Skip the Scuba diving here unless you’re an advanced open water diver, and even so, visibility at the nearby dive sites is poor to terrible.
 Instead, you can take an ATV tour through the island’s rubber plantations and visit a HIDDEN BEACH.

 We stayed at the beachfront Thiwson resort, run by a local Thai family, which is located directly on a 2 kilometer-long white sand beach.
 The hotel is a great value: choose the third row of bungalows (without air conditioning) for rustic luxury and the most privacy.
 The infinity pool on the beach makes it feel like a much more expensive hotel.

-Phuket (1 night): We stayed at Naiyang beach, which is close to the airport.
-If you have to stay in Phuket, this is probably the only acceptable option, but even so, you’ll probably be relieved to leave.
+We stayed at Naiyang beach, which is close to the airport.
+If you have to stay in Phuket, this is an acceptable option, but even so, I was relieved to leave.